apiato/apiato/docs/_docs/C.features/authentication.md

 4) Your Client App should save the Tokens and start requesting secure data, by sending the Access Token in the HTTP Header `Authorization = Bearer {Access-Token}`.

 > WARNING: This method is still not so safe as it exposes your client credentials in the code, you need to hide your client credentials behind a proxy.
+Check this [article](http://esbenp.github.io/2017/03/19/modern-rest-api-laravel-part-4/).

 More info at [Laravel Passport Here](https://laravel.com/docs/5.4/passport#password-grant-tokens)

 ## Login

 Login from your App by sending a POST request to `http://api.apiato.dev/v1/oauth/token` with `grant_type=password` in addition to the User and Client Credentials, to get the user Access Token.
 Once issued, you can use that Access Token to make requests to protected resources (Endpoints).

 The Acces Token should be sent in the `Authorization` header of type `Bearer` Example: `Authorization = Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJSUz...`